Skip to content

 Will a high A1C automatically get me declined?

-Can I qualify if I use insulin?
+Can I qualify for life insurance if I use insulin?

 What if I’ve had DKA in the past?